Before Otago MBA

 Wendy enjoyed the camaraderie in the Otago MBA class.
 To this day, the class still keeps in touch through social media.
 Also, the multicultural environment further prepared her for the new social-cultural environments she had to work in.

 It took a bit of adjustment to get back to study life.
-According to Wendy, the interesting Organisation Leadership classes conducted by Julia was what kept her on the programme.
+According to Wendy, the interesting Organisation Leadership classes conducted by Julia were what kept her on the programme.
 She found both this paper and the Operational Excellence conducted by Richard the most useful when she returned to the work place.
 There were a lot of management concepts and she believed it changed her leadership style for the better.
 As a testimonial to this, she was voted top for leadership in the ChildFund Organisation in 2014 where she is now working as Director for Afghanistan.

 Like many of the other Otago MBA alums who have undertaken business projects in their area of career interest, Wendy's project topic was in Ethical Funding and Social Responsibility.